 Driving action, scale and sustainability through collaboration

-Key Focus AreasCoordination and Collaboration: Creating space for business membership networks, industry coalitions and enterprises of all sizes to work together on improving how initiatives are coordinated and fostering a culture of inclusive collaboration to build on and continuously develop subject-matter and industry expertise.
+Key Focus AreasCoordination and Collaboration: Creating space for business and business networks to work together on improving how initiatives are coordinated while fostering a culture of inclusive collaboration to build on and continually develop subject-matter and industry expertise.

-Get InvolvedAs a business-only network membership is open to business of all sizes across all sectors and geographies, and employer and business membership organizations including sectoral associations and industry groups.
+Get InvolvedAs a business-only network, membership is open to business of all sizes across all sectors and geographies, and employer and business membership organizations including sectoral associations and industry groups.
 Other initiatives led by business and with complementary mandates and expertise wanting to support the initiative may qualify for recognition as Official Partners.
 By joining the ILO Global Business Network on Forced Labour, all members and partners will be called upon to make a commitment to:

-- to reject forced labour and human trafficking and call on all personnel/business partners/members to share this commitment;
+- reject forced labour and human trafficking and call on all personnel/business partners/members to share this commitment;

 Alliance 8.7The ILO GBNFL, while independent from Alliance 8.7, serves as an interface for businesses engaged with the eradication of forced labour and human trafficking and Alliance 8.7.
-ILO GBNFL provides a vehicle for the private-sector to make recognized contributions towards the achievement of UN Sustainable Development Goal 8, Target 8.7: Take immediate and effective measures to eradicate forced labour, end modern slavery and human trafficking and secure the prohibition and elimination of the worst forms of child labour, including recruitment and use of child soldiers, and by 2025 end child labour in all its forms.
+ILO GBNFL provides a vehicle for business to make recognized contributions towards the achievement of UN Sustainable Development Goal 8, Target 8.7: Take immediate and effective measures to eradicate forced labour, end modern slavery and human trafficking and secure the prohibition and elimination of the worst forms of child labour, including recruitment and use of child soldiers, and by 2025 end child labour in all its forms.

 To learn more about the Alliance 8.7, please visit www.alliance87.org